jerry-3mp/coindesk/README.md

 - Local development (with sample data): `./mvnw spring-boot:run -Dspring-boot.run.profiles=local`
 - Testing (no sample data): `./mvnw spring-boot:run -Dspring-boot.run.profiles=test`
 - Production (no sample data): `./mvnw spring-boot:run -Dspring-boot.run.profiles=prod`

+## Database Schema

+An Entity-Relationship diagram is available in the `diagrams` folder.
+The diagram is created using PlantUML and shows the relationship between the tables in the database.

+- `coins` - Stores basic coin information
+- `coin_i18n` - Stores internationalized names for coins

+For more details and a visual representation, see the [Diagrams](./diagrams/README.md).